Multi-product Zeno effect achieving higher order convergence rates: Multi-product Zeno effect

 \subsection{Applications}

-Finally, we discuss two short examples where the above scheme can be applied.
-Before jumping into the examples, we want to highlight that the scheme is presented with great generality, ensuring that most examples of the Zeno effect are covered.
+Finally, we present two brief examples demonstrating the scheme’s broad applicability, which is formulated with sufficient generality to encompass most instances of the Zeno effect.
 This means that every convergence rate of the Zeno effect in the above form \eqref{eq:generalized-Zeno-effect}, even in infinite-dimensional systems, can be improved using the presented multi-product scheme.